 3. Decision Driven Presentations

-You can use the closing slide to make your recommendation clear.
-It's fine to use the supporting points to mention why you arrived at that conclusion, but focus on having a singular recommendation and be prepared to defend it.
+Use the closing slide to make your recommendation clear.
+It's fine to use the supporting points to mention why you arrived at that conclusion.
+But focus on having a singular recommendation and be prepared to defend it.

 4. Introductory Presentations